slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On truth

 <!--
++ naval@x -- Curiosity is just the search for truth.
++ naval@X -- Mystics search for truth - the truth of what is.
+Scientists search for truth - the truth of how it works.
+Entrepreneurs search for truth - the truth of what people want.
++ naval@x -- There are infinite ways to lie, there’s only one way to tell the truth.
++ naval@X -- Truth is that which, once you see it, you can’t unsee it.
++ naval@x -- Truth-seekers take feedback from nature (planes have to fly), free markets (customers have to buy), or competition (militaries have to win).
+Consensus-seekers take feedback from people (actors want fans, academics want honors, politicians want votes, journalists want status).
++ thomassowell@x -- One of the most dangerous trends of our times is making the truth socially unacceptable, or even illegal, with "hate speech" laws.
++ zubymusic@x -- Conservatives get mad when you lie to them.
+Progressives get mad when you tell them the truth.
 > *"People don’t realize how hard is to speak the truth, to a world full of people that don’t realize they’re living in a lie."  -- Edward Snowden*
 > *"Sometimes people don’t want to hear the truth because they don’t want their ilusions destroyed."  -- Friedrich Nietzsche*
+> *"Truth emerges from the clash of adverse ideas." -- John Stuart Mill*

+- A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
 - How do you tell who’s telling the truth?
 The ones trying to silence other people are the ones lying.
 -->